ferencberes/ds-tools/version_control/README.md

 # Version control trials

 In this folder you can find different notebook versions that both process the seaborn [miles per gallon data set](https://seaborn.pydata.org/examples/scatter_bubbles.html) (MPG).
-You can discover the differences in the notebook contents with version control tools designed for Jupyter.
+You can discover the differences in their contents with version control tools designed for Jupyter notebooks.

 ### Different MPG notebook versions